myrrysart/hive-community-standards-proposal/README.md

 ## Discussion
 This is a living document.
 These guidelines are hopefully a starting point for our community standards.
 The discussion manual provides a framework for constructive feedback and continuous improvement of these standards.

-A clean and well-maintained environment helps everyone focus on learning and coding.
+A clean, safe, and well-maintained environment helps everyone focus on learning and coding.